Ann Curtis (costume designer)

-Ann Curtis is a costume designer who has designed costumes in films and Broadway theater dramas like Anthony and Cleopatra (1972), Me and My Girl (1987) and Jekyll & Hyde (1997).
+Ann Curtis is a British costume designer who has designed costumes in films and Broadway theater dramas like Anthony and Cleopatra (1972), Me and My Girl (1987) and Jekyll & Hyde (1997).

 Career

 In an interview after the film version of Anthony & Cleopatra, Curtis commented that the world of ancient Egypt (in particular the ancient Egyptian script) provided inspiration for her designs.
 However, she did not want to be slavishly accurate.